-SEND provision in music
+SEND provision in physical education

-Cognition and Learning Communication and Interaction Learning Challenges Provision Learning Challenges Provision Accessing reading/ written work Poor memory and recall skills Recording written assessments or feedback to listening/ appraising activities.
-Poor sequencing skills Use of symbols, larger print, colour coding, multi sensory reinforcement and a greater emphasis on aural memory skills.
-Teaching songs by rote supports memory development and removes the need for written text.
-The combination of melody and words in singing helps the development of memory.
+Cognition and Learning Communication and Interaction Learning Challenges Provision Learning Challenges Provision Accessing reading/ written work Poor memory and recall skills Feedback to listening/ appraising activities.
+Poor sequencing skills - understanding the steps modelled.
+Poor hand/eye co-ordination Use of symbols, larger print, colour coding, multi-sensory reinforcement, and a greater emphasis on aural memory skills.
+Teaching skills rote supports memory development and removes the need for written/display text.
 Use word banks which include pictures.
-Use of ICT to reduce the need for pupils to rely on their short- or long-term memories.
+Use of ICT such as video clips to reduce the need for pupils to rely on their short- or long-term memories.
 New learning fits into the framework of what the pupil already knows.
-A range of sources of assessment, including individual pupils' successes in the lessons taking account of their oral contributions.
-Smart grouping: pairing with a more able reader/writer.
+A range of sources of assessment, including individual pupils' successes in the lessons taking account of their oral contributions Smart grouping: pairing with a more able sports person.
 Build in lots of repetition.
-Provide opportunities for pupils to join in all together before being invited to play or sing individually. • Use different forms of communication - such as gesture - to compensate for difficulties when singing and speaking.
+Provide opportunities for pupils to join in all together before being invited to perform a skill Using their voice expressively and effectively to communicate Understanding and using new topic vocabulary Lower than expected levels of expressive vocabulary - 'they can't find the words' Following instructions and sequences Levels of concentration in game type situations Use different forms of communication - such as gesture - to compensate for difficulties when singing and speaking.
 Pre-teaching of new vocabulary prior to lesson.
 Limit vocabulary to that which is necessary to ensure progress.
-Children are allowed time to discuss the answers to questions with peers.
-Children with communication impairments are given time to think about questions before being required to respond.
-Physical and/or Sensory Social, Emotional and Mental Health Learning Challenge Provision Learning Challenge Provision Videos or pieces of music with overstimulating or challenging themes Poor motor control Hearing impairment Visual impairment Overly sensitive to sound/ noise Provide sources and themes which are matched to the needs of the child. i.e. enlarged sources/visuals/I.T.
-Support to avoid conflict/sensory overload - consider ear defenders, a quiet space to work in/ an effective way for a child to communicate any distress.
-Use of subtitles where necessary.
-Opportunities to learn about music through physical contact with an instrument and/or sound source.
-Access to adapted instruments or ICT to overcome difficulties with mobility or manipulative skills. • Understanding own thoughts and contrasting with those of others Working effectively as part of a group Unable to relate to the different emotional responses of music Working in a small group with a Trusted adult for emotional support.
+Children are allowed time to discuss the answers to questions with peers Children with communication impairments are given time to think about questions before being required to respond Physical and/or Sensory Social, Emotional and Mental Health Learning Challenge Provision Learning Challenge Provision Videos or pieces of music with overstimulating or challenging themes Poor motor control Hearing impairment Visual impairment Overly sensitive to sound/ noise Provide sources and themes which are matched to the needs of the child. i.e. enlarged sources/visuals/l.T Support to avoid conflict/sensory overload - consider ear defenders, a quiet space to work in/ an effective way for a child to communicate any distress Use of subtitles where necessary.
+Opportunities to learn about the skills of PE through physical contact with specialist or appropriate equipment.
+Access to adapted sporting equipment or ICT to overcome difficulties with mobility or manipulative skills.
+Understanding own thoughts and contrasting with those of others Working effectively as part of a group Unable to relate to the different emotional responses of playing sport or performing dance or gymnastics Working in a small group with a trusted adult for emotional support.
 Some children could work individually.
-Pre teaching and discussing the responses to the music.
-Clear rules and expectations, consistent boundaries, rewards and sanctions.
+Pre teaching and discussing the responses to the sporting skills required.
+Clear rules and expectations, consistent boundaries, rewards and sanctions